Frequently Asked Questions

 Highland Pines welcomes guest of all ages!
 We are primarily a family campground, so if you are coming for a visit, please keep your activities family-appropriate.

-At Highland Pines, we provide overnight sites for RV and tent camping, seasonal sites for trailers, as well as cottage and cabin rentals.
+At Highland Pines, we provide overnight sites for RV and tent camping, seasonal sites for trailers, as well as cabin rentals.
 Our sites can accommodate a range of trailer sizes and offer both 30 and 50 amp hookup options.
 Contact our office for further details.

 In order to rent a site at Highland Pines you must be over 25 years of age.